Your first impressions of Islay?

 Why did you leave Paris to come to Islay?

-The city of Paris does not correspond with the way of life.
+As far as my way of life is concerned, I’m not a big fan of Paris.
 I needed to get away from the stress of the city and find calm.
 That’s why I came to Islay, as well as to lend a hand to the local team.
+I had the opportunity to visit the island before my departure.
+Here, people work in very harmonious conditions.
+They take their time.
+I found the atmosphere really calming.

 What did you study in school?